The debate on evolution vs. creationism by

 16) “What mechanism has science discovered that evidences an increase of genetic information seen in any genetic mutation or evolutionary process?”

-Increases in genetic information can and does occur when a given gene is duplicated in a species' DNA.
+Increases in genetic information can and does occur when a given gene is duplicated within a species' DNA.

 17) “What purpose do you think you are here for if you don’t believe in salvation?”